 The definition of fair value as defined in ASC 820: the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.

-SFAS 144 and Accounting Standards Codification ASC 360 (Property, Plant and Equipment)
+Accounting Standards Codification ASC 360 (including Property, Plant and Equipment)

 In July, 2009, when the Financial Accounting Standards Board launched the Accounting Standards Codification (the FASB ASC).
 The FASB ASC replaced all previously existing financial accounting standards (other than U.S. Securities and Exchange Commission pronouncements) to become the single source of authoritative nongovernmental U.S. generally accepted accounting principles.
 Instead of issuing new standards (e.g., SFAS 141R), the FASB issues updates to the FASB ASC.